Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The freezing ice state by microwaves, which is our theory discovery in JCP 2007 mentioned above, remains basically the same due to the structure of six-membered ice !

-Methane hydrate is simulated by switching if_xyz1=.true. of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
+Methane hydrate is simulated by switching to if_xyz1=.true. of the TIP5P algorithm, like with the SPC/E algorithm (Ref.
 3).
-It runs up to T= 1.7 x 10^-8 s with E_x = 3. x 10^7 V/cm, which suddenly is terminated due to collapse of methane hydrate.
+It runs up to T= 1.7 x 10^(-8) s with E_x = 3. x 10^7 V/cm, which is terminated suddenly due to collapse of methane hydrate.
 As natural resources, however, it is noted that methanes are environmentally as 20-60 times more hazardous materials than carbon dioxide.
 Methane hydrates that are mined and become burnt in air should be confined back to the deep earth interior.